ESP32 — ESP-IDF v6

 ESP-IDF v6 — macOS Setup

-Install ESP-IDF v6 on macOS using Homebrew and EIM.
-This is the cleanest and most maintainable approach on macOS — no manual PATH editing required.
+Install ESP-IDF v6 on macOS using the ESP-IDF Installation Manager (EIM).
+EIM handles all dependencies automatically — no manual PATH editing or Python environment setup required.

 Prerequisites